-- 16. The Appeal Manager shall notify the Parties that the appeal will be heard.
-The Appeal Manager shall then decide the format under which the appeal will be heard.
-This decision is at the sole discretion of the Appeal Manager and may not be appealed. - 17.
-If a Party chooses not to participate in the hearing, the hearing will proceed in any event. - 18.
-The format of the hearing may involve an oral in-person hearing, an oral hearing by telephone or other electronic means, a hearing based on a review of documentary evidence submitted in advance of the hearing, or a combination of these methods.
-The hearing will be governed by the procedures that the Appeal Manager and the Panel deem appropriate in the circumstances, provided that: - a.
-The hearing will be held within a timeline determined by the Appeal Manager - b.
-The Parties will be given reasonable notice of the day, time and place of the hearing - c.
-Copies of any written documents which the parties wish to have the Panel consider will be provided to all Parties in advance of the hearing - d.
-The Parties may be accompanied by a representative, advisor, or legal counsel at their own expense - e.
-The Panel may request that any other individual participate and give evidence at the hearing

-- f.
-The Panel may allow as evidence at the hearing any oral evidence and document or thing relevant to the subject matter of the appeal, but may exclude such evidence that is unduly repetitious and shall place such weight on the evidence as it deems appropriate - g.
-If a decision in the appeal may affect another party to the extent that the other party would have recourse to an appeal in its own right under this Policy, that party will become a party to the appeal in question and will be bound by its outcome - h.
-The decision to uphold or reject the appeal will be by a majority vote of Panel members - 19.
+- 14. The Case Manager shall notify the Parties that the appeal will be heard.
+The Case Manager shall then decide the format under which the appeal will be heard.
+This decision is at the sole discretion of the Case Manager and may not be appealed. - 15.
+If a Party chooses not to participate in the hearing, the hearing will proceed in any event. - 16.
+The format of the hearing may involve a verbal in-person hearing, a verbal hearing by telephone, video conference, and/or other communication medium, a hearing based on a review of documentary evidence submitted in advance of the hearing, or a combination of these methods.
+The hearing will be governed by the procedures that the Case Manager and the Panel deem appropriate in the circumstances, provided that: - a) The hearing will be held within the appropriate timeline determined by the Case Manager - b) The Parties will be given reasonable notice of the day, time and place of the hearing - c) Copies of any written documents which the parties wish to have the Panel consider will be provided to all Parties in advance of the hearing - d) The Parties may be accompanied by a representative, advisor, or legal counsel at their own expense - e) The Panel may request that any other individual participate and give evidence at the hearing - f) The Panel may allow as evidence at the hearing any verbal evidence and documentation or other evidence relevant to the subject matter of the appeal, but may exclude such evidence that is unduly repetitious and shall place such weight on evidence as it deems appropriate - g) If a decision in the appeal may affect another person to the extent that the other person would have recourse to an appeal in their own right under this Policy, that person will become a party to the appeal in question and will be bound by its outcome - h) The decision to uphold or reject the appeal will be by a majority vote of Panel members - 17.
 In fulfilling its duties, the Panel may obtain independent advice.